cgarciae/ciclo/docs/index.md

 * Parallelism [experimental]

 ## Training loop
-Training loops in `ciclo` are mainly defined using the `loop` function.
-The `loop` function serves as a mini-language for defining training loops.
-It is a functional API that allows you to define a training loop as a composition of functions. `loop` takes in a state, a dataset, a dictionary of schedules and callbacks and returns the final state and a history of the logs.
+The `loop` function serves as a mini-language for defining training loops as a composition of functions.
+The tasks dictionary lets you express the desired behavior of the loop as a composition of schedules and callbacks.

 ```python
 @jax.jit